-Each week the middle school students participate in Mysteries Council (whole class) or Gender Mysteries (gender-segregated classes), as well as a classroom meeting based on Positive Discipline.
+Each week, our Middle School students participate in Mysteries Council (whole class) or Gender Mysteries (gender-segregated classes), as well as a classroom meeting based on Positive Discipline.
 Mysteries Council teaches students to listen and speak from the heart on subjects relevant to their lives.
 It is not solution-oriented, but builds skills in relating to one another carefully and compassionately.
 In addition, these meetings create space for healthy exploration of the existential questions and developing emotional complexity characteristic of the middle school journey.
 Gender Mysteries takes the place of Mysteries Council every other week.
 The young men and women separate into two groups so they may carefully and more considerately discuss gender specific concerns.

-Inspired by Positive Discipline, our middle school community meets each week to express appreciation for the ways individuals contribute to classroom culture, as well as to workshop solutions to issues, concerns, and needs that arise from day to day.
-This meeting is solution-oriented and attends to a foundational understanding of responsible democratic process.
+Inspired by Positive Discipline, our Middle School community meets each week to express appreciation for the ways individuals contribute to classroom culture, as well as to workshop solutions to issues, concerns, and needs that arise from day to day.
+This meeting is solution-oriented and attends to a fundamental understanding of responsible democratic process.

 On the right, you can see one of our sixth grade students taking pride in self-initiating the task of cleaning our social studies classroom!

-Assessment at Odyssey is core to the learning experience as it is a reflection of the learning process.
-While our elementary students are assessed through narrative reports, Odyssey students receive grades beginning in sixth grade.
-Our fifth grade and sixth grade teachers work together in this transition and invite students to play an active role in creating rubrics for their work and engage in discussion about the purpose and meaning of a grading system.
+Assessment at Odyssey School is core to the learning experience as it is a reflection of the learning process.
+While our elementary students are assessed through narrative reports, Odyssey School students receive grades beginning in fifth grade.
+Our fourth grade and fifth grade teachers work together in this transition and invite students to play an active role in creating rubrics for their work and engage in discussion about the purpose and meaning of a grading system.
 In addition, our teachers participate in regular professional development to explore a variety of creative ways to assess knowledge through a variety of learning styles and intelligences.

-We offer the ACT Aspire test in October.
-This allows us a general understanding of how each student is performing in each subject and is scored on the basis of a national percentile.
-By giving this test early, we can get a general sense, from a third party perspective, of a student’s strengths as well as areas that may need strengthening, and this supplements our teachers’ personal assessments.
+We offer MAP testing, a computerized adaptive test that helps teachers, parents, and administrators improve learning for all students and make informed decisions to promote a child’s academic growth.
+This gives us a general understanding of how each student is performing in reading, language, math, and science and is scored on the basis of a national percentile.
+By giving this test early, we can get a general sense, from a third-party perspective, of a student’s academic strengths as well as areas of challenge.
+This achievement test supplements our teachers’ personal assessments.